Summary

 States :

-The company "Vélos Urbains" specializes in selling electric bikes to city dwellers who want to adopt ecological means of transport.
-It is currently offering an interesting promotion to boost its sales.
-Here are the key data of the flagship product: the purchase price excluding tax (PA HT) of a bike is €850, and the sale price excluding tax (PV HT) is €1.
+The company “Vélos Urbains” specializes in selling electric bikes to city dwellers looking to adopt eco-friendly means of transportation.
+It is currently offering an attractive promotion to boost its sales.
+Here are the key data for this flagship product: the purchase price excluding tax (PP excluding tax) of a bike is €850, and the sales price excluding tax (SRP excluding tax) is €1.
 The quantity of bikes sold during this promotion is 200 units.

 Work to do :